UNINETTSigma2/documentation/jobs/running-scientific-software.md

 ### Transport options OpenMPI

-Most of the following is hidden behind som command line options, but in case more informations is needed about the subject of transport a few links will provide more insight.
+Most of the following is hidden behind some command line options, but in case more information is needed about the subject of transport a few links will provide more insight.

 For detailed list of settings a good starting point is here :